Epiper737/blackjack-crack-shack/README.md

 Welcome to Black Jack
 The chips are black and it's the year 2400.
 If you like crack and playing Black Jack You're in the right place.
-ATM on depend drinks however, BYOB
+ATM, yes.
+BYOB, however.

-Multiples decks if you want more than one before we embrace card counters and those embrace the outer worlds.
-We got a UI system so their, playing blackjack while cracks back.
-Yup, that's right.
-Black Jack and Crack are all the rage in 2400.
+Multiples decks if you want more than one be embrace the outer worlds.
+Black Jack and Crack were all the rage in 2400.

 I woke up one morning and found myself a few years behind.
-No one was smoking grass and there were people who wrote with pen and pencil and talked about shit like work.
+No one was smoking grass and there were people who wrote with pen and pencil and talked about about how I was crazy and not from 2445, but they spit me.

+So I smoke more crack.

 It's the year 2400.
 We care about:

 Black Jack.
-Crack.
-And what's inbetween.
-If your with me your with me.

-Sincercly yours,
-George Piper the 14th, just missed the lucky number.
+And.....

+Smack.
+I don't this will smith character but he sure as hell isn't from the future I'll beleive otherwise when I see the other viarable.

+It's now a redundancy. (we talk like computer in 2440).
+Linguist looked at a few things.
+Language tighting, restricting, but with more weight.
+It was so directional it snapped.

 🖥 How to Run
 1. Grab your pipe
 2. Pack it up
-3.  and

 Make sure you have Python 3.x installed.

-that's aan important step.
+that's an important step.
 I lost my bird years ago.
-They began to say the second hand smoke blew that poor birds lungs away.
+They began to say the second hand smoke blew that poor birds' lungs away.
 That's when I started walking the streets, counting cards until I was kicked out of every god damn casino miles from the middle where you throw your life away.

 Instead, I laid in a box, holding my last rocks, hoping they wouldn't reconinize.